What are the best Magnets for Magnet Fishing

 Neodymium magnets are tough and will last you a long time.

 You will also need to make sure you have a neodymium magnet with an eyebolt.
-This will allow you to set up your magnet fishing rig (the rope goes through the eyebolt)
+This will allow you to set up your magnet fishing rig (the rope goes through the eyebolt) you learn how to do this in our beginners guide to magnet fishing.

 The neodymium magnet coatings are important as they keep the moisture from corroding the magnet.
-So when you have found the magnet you want to buy, do be sure to check what the coating is first.
+So when you have found the one you want to buy, do be sure to check what the coating is first.

 Common good coatings are nickel-copper-nickel, Nickel, Zinc and chrome.
 There are others but these are generally what you should look for.